Home

 All materials are available in both Google Drive™ and print formats, ensuring easy access for all students.

-This lesson about how to identify Hyperbole in Figurative Language has:
+This lesson about how to use and identify Idioms in Figurative Language has:

 Lesson Plan with: